 The Company, executive officers and directors of the Company and certain shareholders of the Company have agreed that they will not sell any shares of Common Stock (other than by operation of law or pursuant to bona fide gifts or other transactions not involving a public distribution to a person or other entity who agrees in writing not to so sell) for a period of 180 days after the date of the final Prospectus (the "lock-up period") without the written consent of Donaldson, Lufkin & Jenrette Securities Corporation.
-Upon expiration of the lock-up period, or earlier upon the consent of Donaldson, Lufkin & Jenrette Securities Corporation, 777,657 shares previously subject to the lock-up period will become eligible for sale without restriction under Rule 144(k), and an additional 2,216,804 shares previously subject to the lock-up period will become eligible for sale subject to the restrictions of Rule 144
+Upon expiration of the lock-up period, or earlier upon the consent of Donaldson, Lufkin & Jenrette Securities Corporation, shares will become eligible for sale without restriction under Rule 144(k), and an additional $$ shares will become eligible for sale subject to the restrictions of Rule 144.

-Any employee or director of or consultant to the Company who has been granted options to purchase shares or who has purchased shares pursuant to a written compensatory plan or written contract prior to the effective date of this Offering pursuant to Rule 701 will be entitled to rely on the resale provisions of Rule 701, which permits non-affiliates to sell their Rule 701 shares without having to comply with the public information, holdingperiod, volume-limitation or notice provisions of Rule 144 and permits affiliates to sell their Rule 701 shares without having to comply with the Rule 144 holding period restrictions, in each case commencing 90 days after the date of this Prospectus.
+Any employee or director of or consultant to the Company who has been granted options to purchase shares or who has purchased shares pursuant to a written compensatory plan or written contract prior to the effective date of this Offering pursuant to Rule 701 will be entitled to rely on the resale provisions of Rule 701, which permits non-affiliates to sell their Rule 701 shares without having to comply with the public information, holding-period, volume-limitation or notice provisions of Rule 144 and permits affiliates to sell their Rule 701 shares without having to comply with the Rule 144 holding period restrictions, in each case commencing 90 days after the date of this Prospectus.

 Following the Offering, the Company intends to file a registration statement under the Securities Act to register shares of Common Stock issuable upon the exercise of stock options granted under the Plan.
 Shares issued upon the exercise of stock options after the effective date of such registration statement generally will be available for sale in the open market.
-Immediately following the completion of the Offering, the Company estimates that there will be 464,017 shares issuable upon the exercise of options outstanding under the Plan and 183,042 shares of Common Stock reserved for future grants of options.
+Immediately following the completion of the Offering, the Company estimates that there will be shares issuable upon the exercise of options outstanding under the Plan and shares of Common Stock reserved for future grants of options.